mkhattab/my-openvpn-playbook/README.md

 pip install ansible dopy
 ```

-Also, set the DO API keys:
+Also, set the DO API keys before running the playbook commands:

 ```bash
 export DO_CLIENT_ID='client_id'